jeromesdk/t3sc/README.md

 # A Trainable Spectral-Spatial Sparse Coding Model for Hyperspectral Image Restoration

 The official PyTorch implementation of the paper _A Trainable Spectral-Spatial Sparse Coding Model for Hyperspectral Image Restoration_ (Neurips 2021) is available at https://github.com/inria-thoth/T3SC/tree/main.
-However, we encounter several issues while runing it.
+However, we encounter several issues while runing it, the purpose of this project was to debug those errors.

 [`[arxiv]`](https://arxiv.org/abs/2111.09708)